How to Plan a Project with BrightWork 365

 • Alerts

-• Power Automate Flows, such as requesting sign-off.
+• Power Automate Flows, such as requesting a sign-off.

 Add a Microsoft Teams Channel with Project Settings

-Your project team can leverage the collaborative features of Teams, like instant chat and video meetings, alongside the project management processes in BrightWork 365.
+Your project team can leverage Microsoft Teams for project management, like instant chat and video meetings, alongside the project management processes in BrightWork 365.

 Note – if a Microsoft Team wasn’t created for the program, ask your BrightWork 365 administrator to do so using the steps in this article.